-After explaining basic principles for replacing one-to-many relationships with associative tables in Part 1 of the article, this sequel will show you how to easily accomplish that via the Replace one-to-many relationship feature.
+After explaining basic principles for replacing one-to-many relationships with associative tables in Part 1 of the article, this sequel will show how to easily accomplish that via the Replace one-to-many relationship feature.

 The Preview option will show the SQL script to be executed; it will be displayed under the Generated script tab: